 For savings interest rates that may be worth your while, you need to look elsewhere.

 In general, online banks in Canada offer higher savings rates than big banks.
-This is because they have lower overhead costs and can pass on these savings to customers in the form of better rates and cheaper banking overall, including free chequing accounts.
+This is because they have lower overhead costs and can pass on these savings to customers through better rates and cheaper banking overall, including free chequing accounts.

 You can also check to see what digital financial institutions like Motive Financial, Alterna, and Wealthsimple are offering.